 If you fancy escaping the city for a few hours, grab a bus in Eyre Square or drive out to the the port at Rossaveel and catch the Aran Island Ferry (pre-booking advised) to Inis Mór, the largest of Galway Bay’s Aran Islands.

-Here you can rent bicycles and spend your day exploring the island’s beautiful scenery and historical sites before heading back to the city for the night.
+There are plenty of things to do for couples once you arrive here.
+You can rent bicycles and spend your day exploring the island’s beautiful scenery and historical sites before heading back to the city for the night.
 The ferry operates on different schedules at different times of the year so make sure to check ahead and reserve your tickets in advance of traveling.

-Looking for more things to do in Galway?
-Use our Clayton Hotel Galway Online Concierge for tips and recommendations on what to see in Galway.
+Looking for more things to do in Galway for couples?
+Use our Online Concierge for tips and recommendations on what to see in Galway.
 Trust us, we’re locals!